furkanonat/DS-Unit-2-Buildweek-Project/README.md

-As we can see from the table, the model with the best scores is the Random Forest Classifier with the oversampled dataset.
+The model with the best scores is the Random Forest Classifier with the oversampled dataset.
 On the other hand, the accuracy score is close to 1 which signals that the model most probably overfits.
 Therefore, I decide to use the second-best model Random Forest Classifier with undersampled dataset.
 Even though Its test accuracy is 64% and less than desired, it is still better than the majority baseline of 50%.
 I tried some feature engineering, but I was unable to increase the effectiveness.